Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 #### Requirements
 1. For a fair comparison, contestants should only use [Llama 3.1 8B Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).
 2. Contestants can determine what signal to generate and engineer.
-3. Contestants should provide the prompt for their LLM, for example: _"What is the sentiment score of {stock ticker} after the release of this news: {news}.
+3. Contestants should provide the prompt for their LLM.
+For example, _"What is the sentiment score of {stock ticker} after the release of this news: {news}.
 Give and only return the score in the range of [-1, 1].
 Answer: "_

 #### Model Evaluation
 To assess the effectiveness of the signal engineered by the LLMs, we will apply the signal to a simple and practical trading strategy: